Agar, Madhya Pradesh: History

+In 1932, 68.9 kmlong Agar–Ujjain section was opened by Gwalior light railways.
+But constant losses up to 1997 made Ujjain-Agar Line getting abandoned & scrapped by 1999.

 Demographics

 As of the 2011 Census of India, Agar had a population of 37,917 spread over7,349 households.
 Males constituted 51.7% of the population and females 48.3%.
 Agar had an average literacy rate of 80.3%.
 13.9% of the population is under 6 years of age.

+Government

+Agar is part of Agar Assembly constituency.
+Agar is one of the 230 assembly constituencies of Madhya Pradesh a central Indian state.
+Agar is a segment of Dewas Lok Sabha constituency.
+Madhav Singh Is Current MLA from here.

 Tourism

-Agar is a tourist attraction, famous for the temple of Jai Baba Baijnath, which was built by the wife of a British Lt.
+Baba Baijnath Temple, Agar -Agar is a tourist attraction, famous for the temple of Jai Baba Baijnath, which was built by the wife of a British Lt.
 Colonel after a battle in Afghanistan in 1879 where his life was miraculously saved, allegedly, by Lord Shiva's intervention.

 The city has two lakes, Moti Sagar (Bada Talab) and Ratna Sagar (Ratodia Talab), which account for the large amount of water in the city.
 There is also a dam on the Kali Sindh River, the Parsukheri dam; two other dams are Pipliya Kumar dam and Tillar dam.

 Some notable areas are the Gufa Barda (Tulja Bhawani mandir), Kewada Swami (Kal Bhairav mandir), Kamal Kundi, Ganesh Temple (Nr.Bada Talab) and Bade Ganeshji, Tulja Bhawani Mandir, Ranchod Mandir, and Gopal Mandir.

 A temple of Lord Krishna (also known as Haveli), which has been served by a Hindu Kayastha family for around four hundred years, is also very famous among the locals.

 Agar is famous for its red soil.
 This red soil is found only in Agar and limited to about 1–2 km outside of it.

 Banyan trees, some of them many, many years old, are found in Agar Malwa.

 Agar Malwa is also famous for Sri Rani Sati Dadi Ji's Temple and Chintaharan Ganesh Mandir Temple at Bada Talab.
 Worshippers throng to the Chintaharan Ganesh Mandir Temple because the deity here is traditionally known as Chintaharan Ganesh, meaning "the assurer of freedom from worldly anxieties".
 A very old Radha Krishna Mandir of phool Mali pura was now renovated there is a magnificent black statue of Krishna with Radha.
 The famous temple of Hanuman garhi is also an old akhada of Agar.